Royal Palace of the Oba of Benin

 The Royal Palace of the Oba of Benin is notable as the home of the Oba of Benin and other royals.

-The palace, built by Oba Ewedo (1255AD – 1280AD), is located at the heart of ancient City of Benin.
-It was rebuilt by Oba Eweka II (1914–1932) after the original building was destroyed during the 1897 war with the British.
-The palace was declared a UNESCO Listed Heritage Site in 1999.
+The original palace, built by Oba Ewedo (1255–1280), was located at the heart of ancient City of Benin.
+A new palace was built by Oba Eweka II (1914–1932) after the original building was destroyed during the 1897 war with the British.

+The palace is known for once housing the Benin Bronzes.